Steal this Interview Stories framework

 Whenever you’re ready, there are 4 ways I can support you:

-1) The Purposeful Path Accelerator 🚀 My signature done-with-you group coaching program & community will help you get clarity on your professional path, plus upgrade your story and strategy to confidently transition into a career that fuels your life.
+1) The Purposeful Path Accelerator 🚀 My signature coaching program & community will help you get clarity on your professional path, plus upgrade your story and strategy to confidently transition into a career that fuels your life in the next 3-6 months.
 Learn more and apply.

 2) 1:1 Career Transition Coaching 💛 Rebuild your confidence and navigate your career transition with private 1:1 support.
 Book a Call to see if we’re a good fit to partner up and learn which coaching program is the right fit for you.

-3) Power Hour 💪 Receive coaching and feedback from me on any element of your career growth or job search in a jam packed 60 (or 90 min) session.
+3) Power Hour 💪 Receive coaching and feedback from me on any element of your career growth or job search in a jam packed 60 min session.
 Reserve Now.

 4) Follow me on LinkedIn ✨ for daily advice on navigating career transitions, job search tips, and building your career by design.

-It's time to put the life back into your career
+Let's put the LIFE back into your career

-Read more from It's time to put the life back into your career
+Read more from Let's put the LIFE back into your career